Swift

 Storage

-Get storage information
+Get information about the storage

 curl -i \